-And our courses are accredited by the Teacher Registration Board of Western Australia.
+Our courses are professionally accredited by the Teacher Registration Board of Western Australia.
 Early Childhood Studies courses have been approved by the Australian Children's Education and Care Quality Authority.

-Within each study area you can choose a degree, for example a Bachelor of Education (Early Childhood Studies) or a Bachelor of Education (Secondary).
+Within this study area you can choose a degree, for example a Bachelor of Education (Early Childhood Studies).

 For some degrees, you can choose a speciality, or major subject, like Physical Education, Music, or Mathematics.